awsteiner/o2scl/doc/o2scl/part/sphinx/part.rst

    P = -\varepsilon + s T + \nu n

 where :cpp:var:`o2scl::part_tl::nu` is used.
 This way, the particle class doesn't need to know about the structure of the interactions to ensure that the thermodynamic identity is satisfied.
-Note that in the \o2e library, where in the equations of state the normal thermodynamic identity is used
+Note that in the O\ :sub:`2`\ scl_eos library, where in the equations of state the normal thermodynamic identity is used

 .. math::